DOL-003/dol-003-web/app/views/compendium/content/index.md

 ## Where to start

-The [mod index](/compendium/mods) is a good place to get an idea of what mods are out there.
-The [glossary](/compendium/glossary) will also be useful to familiarize yourself with GCC terminology.
+The [mod index & glossary](/compendium/mods) is a good place to get an idea of what mods are out there, and to familiarize yourself with GCC terminology.

-If you're shopping for a modded controller, there's a [shopping guide](/compendium/guides/controller-shopping) with lots of general recommendations.
+There are also several [general guides](/compendium/guides) with recommendations for common stuff like controller shopping and troubleshooting.

 ## Contributing